 Qatar - New Doha Port Coral Mitigation Plan

-SOI was contracted to conduct the detailed coral mapping and preparation of coral mitigation and artificial reef plan for the new Doha Port to commence construction in 2012.
+SOI was contracted to conduct the detailed coral mapping and preparation of coral mitigation and artificial reef plan for the new world class Doha Port and naval base to commence construction in 2012.
+This port will have a 10km dredged shipping channel and impact footprint of 4.5km2.

 Environmental impact assessments typically do not include the necessary surveys required for coral relocation and mitigation plans.
 Therefore specialists such as SOI are required to conduct additional surveys after the EIA and this can add delays to permits and increase project costs as well as limit opportunities for mitigation.
 We highly recommend you contact SOI prior to conducting EIAs and design work in order to maximise the scope of your opportunities to mitigate impacts, avoid delays to dredging and additional costs to important projects.